Bylaws

 Section 8.12 Meetings

-1. Regular meetings of the Officers and Board of Directors shall be held at least once each calendar year.
+1. Regular meetings of the Officers and Board of Directors shall be held at least once each month, however, on approval from the board, a meeting may be cancelled for a given month.
 Written notice of the time and place of the regular meeting shall be sent by mail or other mode of transmittal to each Director at least thirty (30) days prior to the time of holding such regular meetings.
+Officers and Directors are expected to attend these meetings regularly and are expected to review meeting materials in advance and come prepared to participate in discussions and decision-making.
+If unable to attend, notice of proxy will be sent 24 hours in advance of the meeting.
+See Section 8.5 above.

 2. Special meetings of the Board may be held upon the call of: 1) the President or 2) 50% of seated Directors at such reasonable times and places as the President may designate.
 Notice of the time and place of special meetings shall be given to each Director at least forty-eight (48) hours prior to the time of holding all such meetings.